Amstrad PC2286

 The Amstrad PC2286 was launched 1989.
 It was part of the 2000 series, that consisted of three models: PC2086 (8086), PC2286 (80286) and PC2386 (80386DX).

 The series launched as a professional follow on to the PC1512/1640, using a plastic case similar to previous models, but this time the main computer unit had its own power supply unit built in.
 The machine's BIOS setting were battery-backed, using four AA batteries mounted on top of the base unit.

 The PC2286 came with 3.5" floppy drives as standard, with a side port enabling an external 5¼" disk drive to be connected.
 A range of monitors where available, with 12" and 14" screens both in monochrome and colour.

+Due to a problem with the Seagate ST277R hard disk shipped with the PC2386 model, these had to be recalled and fitted with Western Digital controllers.
+Amstrad later successfully sued Seagate with a 1997 judgement in their favour.
+Due to bad press at the time, due to the hard disk problems, Amstrad lost its lead in the European PC market.

 Specifications

 The differences across the range were mainly the CPU, memory and hard drive capacity.